Author Archive

 Sapphire, emerald and tourmaline stacking rings from jeweler Kimberly Collins.
 Her work celebrates the three Cs: cut, clarity and color, opting for gem-first settings that ensure the stones are the star of the show.

-Our selections from Kimberly are primarily rings from her Yumdrop collection – pieces that feature single high-color stones set against 18K gold.
+Our selections from Kimberly Collins are primarily rings from her Yumdrop collection – pieces that feature single high-color stones set against 18K gold.
 These are designed to stack and nest nicely together on the hand.
 Among the offerings are several eternity bands in white and black diamond – elegant pieces that add glitter to a larger stack.

 How to ring stack: